MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

 1. The brand of Microsoft as a diverse and inclusive company shouldn't be tarnished.
 1. The video filters feature should be perceived as diverse and inclusive.
-1. The filter app developer should be asked to provide filters only within their area of expertise
+1. The filter app developer should provide filters only within their area of expertise.
 1. A filter shouldn't allow dysmorphia.
 For example, morphing the face, eyes, and nose, to skinnier, fatter, or distorted.
 1. A filter shouldn't allow skin smoothing.
 1. A filter shouldn't be offensive or contain objectionable content.